MicrosoftDocs/VBA-Docs/access/Concepts/Structured-Query-Language/all-distinct-distinctrow-top-predicates-microsoft-access-sql.md

 A SELECT statement containing these predicates has the following parts.

-- **ALL**: Assumed if you do not include one of the predicates.
+- **ALL**: Assumed if you don't include one of the predicates.
 The Microsoft Access database engine selects all of the records that meet the conditions in the SQL statement.

   The following two examples are equivalent and return all records from the Employees table: